a7r3/LockIt/README.md

    - Whitelisted apps would open
 2. Above two restrictions are applied for a given time limit by the parent
 3. On crossing the time limit, the Phone is Locked (Sent to Lockscreen)

+# LICENSE

+Project uses the MIT License, you can obtain it at [LICENSE](https://raw.githubusercontent.com/a7r3/LockIt/master/LICENSE)